werf/werf/docs/pages/reference/deploy_process/differences_with_helm.md

 Helm chart requires `Chart.yaml` file in the root of the chart which should define chart name and version.

-Werf generates Chart metadata based on project `werf.yaml` therefore `Chart.yaml` file is not needed.
+werf generates Chart metadata based on project `werf.yaml` therefore `Chart.yaml` file is not needed.
 If user have created `Chart.yaml` by itself, then werf will ignore it and print a warning.

 ## Fixed helm chart path in the project

-Werf requires [chart]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html#chart) to be placed in the `.helm` directory in the same directory where `werf.yaml` config is placed.
+werf requires [chart]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html#chart) to be placed in the `.helm` directory in the same directory where `werf.yaml` config is placed.

 Helm does not define a static place in the project where helm chart should be stored.